-- Students taking core classes spring or summer must submit final grades to the SON immediately at end of semester showing the core has been satisfactorily completed and student GPA maintained. - Students must return the Reservation Form along with required signed documents that they will receive in their SON acceptance packet by the indicated deadline. - The CertifiedBackground package described in that packet must be purchased and the required documents uploaded and approved by the indicated deadline. - (Failure to do any of the above will result in the conditional acceptance status being revoked and student will have to reapply for admission during another cycle.)
+- Students taking core classes spring or summer must submit final grades to the SON immediately at end of semester showing the core has been satisfactorily completed and student GPA maintained. - Students must return the Reservation Form along with required signed documents that they will receive in their SON acceptance packet by the indicated deadline. - The background check, drug screen, and immunization package described in that packet must be purchased and the required documents uploaded and approved by the indicated deadline. - (Failure to do any of the above will result in the conditional acceptance status being revoked and student will have to reapply for admission during another cycle.)